What led you to adoption?

 We knew from the very beginning that we wanted a semi-open adoption plan (if the birthmom would want that).
 Being an LGBT male couple, it will be obvious that our son is adopted.
 We decided it will be best for our son to understand the concept of adoption, and where he came from, as soon as he is able to comprehend those terms.
 We want the ability to offer updates via letters and pictures to the birthmom and a yearly visit if she would want that.
 In our situation, she also has another son that we want our son to be able to know.
 The HUGE, selfless decision she made allowing us to raise her baby is not lost on us.
 We could never keep her from knowing our son.

 Describe receiving the call that your baby was being born and traveling to meet him.

 Our story is very interesting.
-We got the call from LifeLong that we were matched with an expectant mother 2 weeks before she was supposed to give birth.
+We got the call from LifeLong that we were chosen by an expectant mother 2 weeks before she was supposed to give birth.
 Everything happened really fast and we got the call that our son was going to be born 10 days after knowing we were about to become fathers!
 To say that we were nervous / excited would be an understatement.
 We were also lucky in the fact that we did not have far to travel.
-We were matched with a mom who lived about 20 minutes away from us, so we got the call and drove to the hospital!
+We were chosen by a mom who lived about 20 minutes away from us, so we got the call and drove to the hospital!